Adjacent to the First Burial Ground is where the meeting house in 1692 likely stood.

 More About Andover Meeting House, Site of

 In 1692, the meeting house was the site of the infamous “touch test.”
 It was believed that an afflicted person would be “cured” if she or he touched a “witch.”
 The evil, it was thought, would flow back into its source.
 The touch test had been used in Salem examinations since May, but on September 7, all of Andover’s accused and afflicted were gathered together at the meeting house.
-The afflicted were blindfolded and were led to the accused “witches.”
-If their afflictions ceased after touching one of the accused it was believed they had identified a witch.
+The accused “witches” were blindfolded and were led to the afflicted girls.
+If the afflictions ceased after the touch of one of the accused it was believed a witch had been identified.
 By the time the touch test was over, all of the accused women and men, at least seventeen people, had been confirmed as witches.
-Among them were Deliverance Dane, daughter-in-law of Reverend Francis Dane; Rebecca Johnson Sr. and Rebecca Johnson Jr.; Mary Osgood; three Tyler children under the age of fifteen; two Faulkner children, granddaughters of Reverend Francis Dane, aged twelve and nine; and Henry Salter, who, through his son Richard, was a direct ancestor of Abraham Lincoln.
+Among them were Deliverance Dane, daughter-in-law of Reverend Francis Dane; Rebecca Johnson Sr. and Rebecca Johnson Jr.; Abigail Barker; Mary Osgood; three Tyler children under the age of fifteen; two Faulkner children, granddaughters of Reverend Francis Dane, aged twelve and nine; and Henry Salter, who, through his son Richard, was a direct ancestor of Abraham Lincoln.